 Welcome to Great Barton Church of England Primary Academy.

 Great Barton CE Primary Academy is a mixed Church of England school for children aged between 4 and 11 years, situated in an attractive village close to the market town of Bury St Edmunds.
 We serve the villages of Great Barton and Great Livermere but are happy to welcome children from outside the traditional catchment area.
 Many of our children come from Bury St Edmunds and the surrounding villages.
-Since 1990, the school roll has gradually increased; in 2014, we became a full primary, with a smart new building for our Year 5 and 6 pupils.
+In 2014, as part of the School Re-organisation Review) we became a full primary (Reception - Year 6), with a smart new building for our Year 5 and 6 pupils.

 We aim for every child at our school to have a happy and successful primary education in a supportive, stimulating environment.
 The primary years of a child’s education are vital in laying the foundation for a lifetime of learning.
 Visitors frequently comment on the calm, happy and purposeful atmosphere throughout the school.